SamuelD27/ai-gen/MIGRATION_GUIDE.md

-# Migration Guide: Old CharForge → CharForgeX
+# Migration Guide: Old CharForge → ai-gen

 ## Overview

-This guide helps you transition from the original CharForge implementation to the new CharForgeX system.
+This guide helps you transition from the original CharForge implementation to the new ai-gen system.

 ## Key Differences